-Get out of your comfort zone in an easy going environment.
+Get out of your comfort zone.

-Pro Tip: If you have limited time in a destination spot but still want to capture photos during Golden Hour, spend the early morning or afternoon scouting locations and setting up your frame.
+Pro Tip: If you have limited time in a destination spot but still want to capture photos during golden hour, spend the early morning or afternoon scouting locations and setting up your frame.
 You can then revisit it later in the day without worrying about losing time.